-This led to the establishment of four Childcare Partnerships with representation from statutory, voluntary, community and independent sectors (click for further information).
-In addition a close working relationship was developed with the Preschool Education Advisory Group in each Education and Library Board area to ensure consistency of approach and development.
+This led to the establishment of four Childcare Partnerships with representation from statutory, voluntary, community and independent sectors.
+In addition a close working relationship was developed with the Preschool Education Advisory Group in each Education Authority area to ensure consistency of approach and development.
 The Childcare Partnerships also took responsibility for the development of Sure Start Projects in the respective areas.

 A series of measures were established to help implement the strategy.
 These measures were intended to:

 - provide better information for parents about the availability of childcare;

 Policy responsible for ‘Early Years’ including the Childcare Partnerships transferred from DHSSPS to Department of Education (DE) in November 2006.
 The four former legacy Health and Social Care Boards continue to provide a lead to the Childcare Partnerships with arrangements and budgets confirmed on an annual basis.